 We will need to raise additional capital to fund our operations and to develop our products.
-We will likely raise such additional capital through the sale of our common shares and/or warrants from time to time.
+We may raise some or all additional capital through the sale of our common shares and/or warrants from time to time.
 Any such financing transaction will result in our existing common shareholders experiencing immediate dilution.